BCODMO/bcodmo_frictionless/README.md

 # bcodmo_processors

 Custom datapackage-pipelines processors for BCODMO

 To run the dpp command locally using the custom processors located in this repository, simply clone this reposistory and add the environment variable DPP_PROCESSOR_PATH.
 If this repository is located at $PROCESSOR_REPO, the environment variable will be $PROCESSOR_REPO/bcodmo_processors.

-You can add environment variables manually using export DPP_PROCESSOR_PATH=$PUT_PATH_HERE or you can place all of your environment variables in a .env file and run the following commands:
+You can add environment variables manually using export DPP_PROCESSOR_PATH=\$PUT_PATH_HERE or you can place all of your environment variables in a .env file and run the following commands:

 ```
 set -a
 source .env